 - Answer some personal questions, like addresses you had or banks you used.

 - Upload an image of a government-issued document.

 If you weren't approved, you may want to contact Experian at 1-888-EXPERIAN (1-888-397-3742) for questions related to your credit profile.

 If you decide to cancel your Google Fi service, you must pay in full what you owe on the phone.
 After you cancel your service, your remaining balance is charged to the credit or debit card on your account.
 You’ll find the charge on your billing statement.

 Yes.
 If you put your service on temporary hold, the monthly payments on your phone are still be charged to the credit or debit card on your account while your service is inactive.

 Can I pay for someone else's phone in installments?

 Once you've been approved to pay for a phone over time, you can finance a new phone and let someone else activate it.
 You must have at least one other phone active on your Google Fi account.

-The new financed phone will be listed in your account as inactive under "Devices."
-Installment payments will show up on your Google Fi bill.
-Service charges will be billed on the account using the phone.
+The new financed phone is listed in your account as inactive under "Devices."
+Installment payments show up on your Google Fi bill.
+Service charges are billed on the account using the phone.

 If you buy your phone from the Google Store you can also pay for your phone over time with Google Store's financing plan.